acikgozb/dotfiles/installation/roles/acikgozb.editor/README.md

 ## Languages

-Along with the editor, the following languages are installed on the host:
+Along with the editor, the following languages are configured on the host:

 - Rust
 - Golang
 - .NET
 - JavaScript (Node.js)
+- C

 The important thing is that the binaries for these languages are scoped to the user that executes the `dotfiles` playbook by installing them under `$HOME` instead of system owned directories (e.g. `/usr/bin`).
 Whilst this increases the complexity of the role, it decreases the maintenance cost and increases the overall visibility of the installation.